jlanesmith/ShapeGame/README.md

 # ShapeGame
-This project calculates all possible solutions for a shape-fitting game while using carefully written algorithms to avoid brute force.
+This program calculates all 2339 possible solutions for a shape-fitting game while using various optimizations to shorten runtime.

 The game looks like this: